niltonlk/PPP/README.md

 The next two codes instead of updating all variables of the system it only updates the neuron who is spiking and the list of postsynaptic neurons connected to this one.
 *  **gl_optimized_delta.py:** Script to run the network with GL neurons with refractory time and connected by delta synapses.
 *  **gl_optimized_expsyn_.py:** Script to run the network with GL neurons with refractory time and connected by synapses with exponential decay.

+The codes with synaptic delay were not added here yet.